-22 May 2012 - Mr M signed the letter of authority for Options to provide Caledonian with information about his scheme.
+17 July 2012 - Mr M signed the letter of authority for Options to provide Caledonian with information about his scheme.

-25 May 2012 - Options received all the application paperwork for Mr M's SIPP from Caledonian.
+In or around July 2012 - Caledonian sent to Options all the application paperwork for Mr M's SIPP.

-28 May 2012 - Mr M's SIPP was established
+25 July 2012 - Mr M's SIPP was established

-May 2012 - Although I haven't seen a copy in Mr M's complaint evidence, in most of the similar complaints we've dealt with here at this Service, included in the paperwork sent to Options would likely have been a Certificate of Non-Solicitation signed and dated by Mr Clark of Caledonian.
+July 2012 - Although I haven't seen a copy in Mr M's complaint evidence, in most of the complaints we've dealt with here at this Service, included in the paperwork sent to Options would likely have been a Certificate of Non-Solicitation signed and dated by Mr Clark of Caledonian.
 I think it's more likely than not there would have been one for Mr M too.
 This document, which was addressed to Friends Provident International and was on Caledonian headed paper, confirmed that: